henrysky/astroNN/docs/source/quick_start.rst

 This code depends on an environment variables and folder for APOGEE and Gaia data.
-The environment variables is ``SDSS_LOCAL_SAS_MIRROR``: top-level directory that will be used to (selectively) mirror the SDSS SAS ``GAIA_TOOLS_DATA``: top-level directory under which the data will be stored.
+The environment variables is ``SDSS_LOCAL_SAS_MIRROR``: top-level directory that will be used to (selectively) mirror the SDSS SAS and ``GAIA_TOOLS_DATA``: top-level directory under which the Gaia data will be stored.

 How to set environment variable on different operating system: `Guide here`_